Continuing Education Activity

 - Explain the importance of collaboration and communication among interprofessional team members to improve outcomes and treatment efficacy for patients receiving treatment with fosinopril.

 Fosinopril is also prescribed as an adjunctive treatment of heart failure along with conventional therapy that includes diuretics with or without digitalis.
-Once-daily fosinopril treatment has shown to improve HF signs and symptoms and reduce the frequency of discontinuations or hospitalizations for worsening HF.
+Once-daily fosinopril treatment has been shown to improve HF signs and symptoms and reduce the frequency of discontinuations or hospitalizations for worsening HF.
 In a fosinopril Efficacy/Safety Trial (FEST) Study Group, fosinopril has shown to improve exercise tolerance and attenuate clinical deterioration in patients with heart failure.
 Also, in the Fosinopril Acute Myocardial Infarction Study (FAMIS), early treatment with fosinopril has shown to benefit patients with acute myocardial infarction in addition to a prevention of left ventricular (LV) remodeling.

 Fosinopril also works as a preventative therapy for patients with diabetic nephropathy.
 In a randomized diabetic nephropathy patient, fosinopril combined treatment with losartan resulted in reduced 24-hour urine, protein excretion, serum creatinine, and BUN.